xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 * we are all creatures of a habit

 # Boo Weekley on How He Plays the Game and His Ball-striking Secrets
-* you have to play to your strenghts
+* you have to play to your strengths
 * 60 yards and in that matters
 * DJ can hit 2 iron off the tee and land where my driver lies, but he has to play my game from there (meaning Boo is better player once he's on the fairway)